benmarwick/gsloid/cran-comments.md

 Pls fix
 #--

-I have wrapped those DOIs in \doi{} in the DESCRIPTION, convert to URLs in vignette, and now the tests show:
+I have wrapped those DOIs in \doi{} in the DESCRIPTION, convert to URLs in vignette, and that seems to have solved the problem.
+Now the tests show:

 --
 rhub::check_for_cran(show_status = FALSE) shows...